brunogaspar/laravel-starter-kit/readme.md

+# Please don't send any PR's as i'm not accepting them at this moment!

+---

 ## Laravel 4 - Starter Kit

 This is a Laravel 4 Starter Kit and it will help you getting started with Laravel 4.